Why You Shouldn’t Let a Meniscus Tear Go Untreated

 What happens if you leave a meniscus tear untreated?

-Some meniscus tears can be relatively minor, and the symptoms may disappear on their own – especially if the tear is near the outside edge of the meniscus, where there is a better blood supply.
+Some meniscal tears can be relatively minor, and the symptoms may disappear on their own – especially if the tear is near the outside edge of the meniscus, where there is a better blood supply (the red zone).

-However, if you have ongoing symptoms, it’s likely you have a deeper tear or a tear on the inner two-thirds of the meniscus.
+However, if you have ongoing symptoms, it’s likely you have a deeper tear, or a tear on the inner two-thirds of the meniscus (the white zone).

-An untreated meniscus tear can result in the frayed edge getting caught in the joints, causing pain and swelling.
-It can also result in long-term knee problems such as arthritis and other soft tissue damage.
+An untreated meniscus tear can result in the frayed edge getting caught in the joint, causing pain and swelling.
+It can also result in long term knee problems such as arthritis and other soft tissue damage.

 If you have any of the symptoms listed above, it’s really important to get an accurate diagnosis sooner rather than later.
 Our specialist orthopaedic surgeons will do a physical exam and use an MRI scan to assess the location and severity of the tear.

 If the tear is minimal and on the outer part of the meniscus, physiotherapy can be the best treatment.
 You will be given a programme of exercises to build up the strength around your knee and improve mobility as the cartilage heals.